Consultants and Workshop Instructors

-Meet the subject matter experts who contribute their time and talent to bring amazing programming to the Barnard campus — from the Athena Film Festival to our Leadership Lab series and the Athena Summer Innovation Institute.
+Meet the subject matter experts who contribute their time and talent to bring amazing programming to the Barnard campus — from the Athena Film Festival to our Skill Builders (workshops) and the Athena Summer Innovation Institute.

 Malla Haridat - Program Director, Athena Summer Innovation Institute

 Malla Haridat is an entrepreneurship coach/strategist.
 As the founder and CEO of New Designs for Life, Malla is a nationally recognized expert in the specialized field of entrepreneurship education and has trained over 5,000 students.
 She created the Mom and Daughters Inc brand to champion entrepreneurial thinking in young girls after the birth of her daughter.

 She has traveled extensively throughout the United States working in partnership with companies developing creative solutions for entrepreneurs and intrapreneurs.
 Her company was awarded the New York City Small Business Award of the Year and has been featured in publications like The New York Times, Black Enterprise Magazine, HuffingtonPost, Inc. and Good Day Street Talk.

 Kathryn Kolbert - Co-Founder and Producing Director, Athena Film Festival